How To Write Impact Statements

 - economic value or efficiency

 From the February 2003 Journal of Extension:

-Here is an example of a good impact statement:
+Here is an example of a good "impact" portion of an impact statement:

 "As a result of Extension-led training, 800 farmers statewide have adopted sustainable agricultural practices, including integrated pest management, crop rotation for disease control, reduced herbicide rates for crop production, refined nutrient management practices, pre-side dress nitrogen testing, and selection of crops best adapted to soils and growing conditions.
 These practices have resulted in reduced purchased inputs, saving more than $400,000 in pesticide costs on 28,000 acres."